5th Grade – Catching Up a Struggling Reader

 1. Phonics

 Teach decoding and spelling in this reading and spelling order.
-Master each column before moving on.
+Please ensure you have mastered each column before proceeding.
+Give your child some words to read and spell.

-2. Read Decodable Texts – Tap and Blend to Figure Out Unknown Words!
+2. Read Decodable Texts—Tap and Blend to Figure Out Unknown Words!

 Research shows decodable texts are the BEST way to learn to read!